-Susan Ashworth was born on the Isle of Portland and grew up in a landscape of stone quarries, cliffs and wide views across field and scrub to open sea.
-She studied Fine Art in Falmouth, Cornwall, and has continued to live and work on the South Coast.
-Her work has been exhibited in galleries throughout the UK.
+Born on the Isle of Portland, Dorset, Susan Ashworth grew up in a landscape of stone quarries, cliffs and wide views across field and scrub to open sea.
+She studied Fine Art in Falmouth, Cornwall, and has continued to live and work on the South Coast of England.